The Parkland Teens Are Winning the Culture War

 These brutal tactics seem likely to backfire, as they already have in the case of Ingraham.
 As the old political maxim goes: “If you’re personally attacking the survivors of a school shooting, you’re losing.”

 In the past, the NRA has been able to exert so much sway not because of its money, but because of the passion it stirs among members, which in turn terrifies Republican lawmakers nationwide.
-Taken together, the shifts in culture since February 14 show that the Parkland students have supercharged the gun-reform movement that gained steam after the shootings at Sandy Hook in 2012.
-For the first time in recent memory, gun-reform advocates have a clear advantage on the raw emotional terrain of America’s gun debate.
+Taken together, the shifts in culture since February 14 show that the Parkland students have supercharged the gun reform movement that gained steam after the shootings at Sandy Hook in 2012.
+For the first time in recent memory, gun reform advocates have a clear advantage on the raw emotional terrain of America’s gun debate.
 Given the country’s entrenched gun culture and the natural advantages its political system hands rural voters, it was always going to take this kind of deafening, concerted outrage to seriously challenge a gun-rights movement that has expertly redefined what it means to own a firearm.

 But will all that translate to political change?
 At the federal level, the odds of anything significant passing with a Republican Congress are still slim to none.
 The Florida students are right to focus so heavily on registering voters who can help install a Democratic Congress, which is the only reasonable path to major reform.